smucsclub/hacksmu/index.md

   ],
   [
     "How do I apply?",
-    "<a href='https://hacksmu.paperform.co/'>Apply for HackSMU here!</a> Anyone with a valid SMU ID may apply at the door, but we encourage you to do so as soon as possible.
+    "<a href='https://hacksmu.paperform.co/'>Apply for HackSMU here!</a> Anyone with a valid SMU ID may apply at the door, but we encourage you to apply as soon as possible.
 We will email updates and acceptance letters, so be sure to mark <a href='mailto:HackSMU.team@gmail.com'>hacksmu.team@gmail.com</a> as an accepted sender."
   ],

   [
     "What if I don't have experience?",
     "Not a problem!
-You can come learn at our workshops and from our mentors.
-We will also award prizes for non-tech categories that are still to be determined."
+Experience is not a requirement to attend HackSMU.
+Come join us and learn from our workshops and mentors!"
   ],
   [
     "Who can apply?",
-    "We will consider applications from college and university students of all majors and skills, as well as recent graduates and select high school students."
+    "College and university students of all majors and skills, as well as recent graduates and select high school students, are eligible to apply for HackSMU."
   ],
   [
     "Can I work with a team?",